 Priory Cottage is a listed building in the conservation area and dates back to the 16th century.
 It is situated on a country lane, the Bull Ring, very close to the ruins of Wenlock Priory.
 A short walk (less than 100 yards) leads to open country in one direction and to the shops and Guildhall in the other.
 The self-contained accommodation has been created from a wing of the house which included stables and hay loft.
 It faces onto a walled garden; beyond that are old cottages and the church.

 The comfortable accommodation sleeps 3/4, and retains many original features, with beamed ceilings, a large wood-burning stove in the sitting room, and kitchen range in the dining room.
 The sitting room is comfortably furnished with Laura Ashley sofa and chairs in keeping with the style of the property.
 It has a log-burning multifuel stove, TV, DVD player and free Wi-Fi.
 Upstairs there is a large bedroom with one double and one single bed, and a second bedroom with a single bed.
 The refurbished bathroom has immersion heater, bath, w.c. and shower over the bath.
 In 2016 we are delighted to receive a Gold Award from Visit England for the exceptional quality of the accommodation.

 The kitchen and dining are area is equipped with electric cooker, fridge and microwave.
 Should you prefer not to cook, there are several restaurants, cafes and pubs within short walking distance.
 A car is not essential since there are buses to Bridgnorth and Shrewsbury.
 A large part of the garden in front of the wing is reserved for the use of guests, and garden furniture is provided.
-There is off-street parking for one vehicle.
+There is off-street parking for two cars.
 Maps and guide books are provided, and it is our hope that you will have a relaxing and refreshing stay.